guanix/rememberaaronsw/README.md

 ## How to Contribute

 Fork this repository, create a new post in memories (you can just copy an existing one), and send a pull request.
-When the pull request is accepted, the site will be updated with your memory is about 5 minutes.
+When the pull request is accepted, the site will be updated with your memory in about 5 minutes.

 ## About